-Etiquette and the Job Search in ItalyiStockphoto
+Etiquette and the Job Search in Italy

-Concerning childbirth, women get a total of five months of paid maternity leave: two months before and three months after the birth of their child.
+Women and men have equal legal rights in Italy.
+However, it may be important for expat women to know that there are slight salary differences between men and women.
+Italy’s gender pay gap is, however, one of the smallest in the EU, standing at 5.5%, compared with an EU average of 16.3%.
+Women get a total of five months of paid maternity leave: two months before and three months after the birth of their child.
 Working women may not be fired for one year after the birth of their child.
 It is, however, expected of them to find childcare quickly after giving birth.

 - If you are in a meeting, do not always expect an agreement to be reached.
-Meetings are more about brainstorming and exchanging ideas.
+Meetings are generally more about brainstorming and exchanging ideas.

 - If you are invited to a business lunch or dinner, dress formally and bring your host a gift.